BrainSharer/pipeline/docs/sphinx/source/modules/software_installation.rst

 Creating a sandbox on your computer or on a new workstation.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. We are currently using Ubuntu 22.04 as of Nov 2022.
+1. We are currently using Ubuntu 22.04 as of Oct 2023.
 Either install this on your
    local machine or install it as a VM with Virtualbox or VMware.

 2. Cloning the repository and creating a virtual environment with our
    standard location:

 - ``sudo apt install build-essential libmysqlclient-dev python3-dev``
-- ``git clone git@github.com:ActiveBrainAtlas2/preprocessing-pipeline.git``
+- ``git clone git@github.com:BrainSharer/pipeline.git``
 - ``sudo python3 -m venv /usr/local/share/pipeline``
 - ``sudo chown -R $(id -u):$(id -g) /usr/local/share/pipeline``
 - ``cd preprocessing-pipeline``